leonardozaggia/automated_systematic_literature_search/book/review_buddy/0_Overview.md

 ## Next Steps

 Continue to the next sections to learn:
-1. **Installation**: Setting up Research Buddy and obtaining API keys
+1. **Installation**: Setting up Review Buddy and obtaining API keys
 2. **Usage Examples**: Complete workflows and code examples
 3. **Advanced Features**: Custom searchers, batch processing, and more